beatcracker/Powershell-Misc/README.md

 Usage examples

-* Starts `find.exe` and captures its output.
+* Start `find.exe` and capture its output.
 Because no arguments specified, `find.exe` prints error to `StandardError` stream, which is captured by the function.
 ```powershell
 Start-ConsoleProcess -FilePath find